mackworth/MediaInfoKit/README.md

 ```

 ## Installation

+You cannot install MediaInfoKit by using cocoapods because of the framework includes a dynamic library.

 You can simply add MediaInfoKit as a git submodule and just drag the MediaInfoKit.xcodeproj file into your Xcode project and add MediaInfoKit.xcodeproj as a dependency for your target.
 Xcode 7 won't compile MediaInfoKit as it.
 To successfully compile, you have to sign MediaInfoKit with an apple developer account.